ibm-messaging/mq-metric-samples/DEPRECATIONS.md

 The update of this repo where these take effect will probably coincide with the next MQ LTS release.

 * Some of the lesser-used collectors will be removed: aws, influx, opentsdb being most likely.
   * The growing use of OpenTelemetry means that format/protocol can be used in many scenarios where you might previously have needed a specific client.
+The OTel Collector can also allow conversion of the formats/protocols for databases that do not natively support OTel.
+  * Implemented June 2026

 * The Prometheus collector's default value of the `overrideCType` attribute will change to `true`, to more accurately reflect the difference between Counters and Gauges.
 That may mean reworking some of your dashboards.
+  * Implemented: June 2026

 * The `useObjectStatus` configuration attribute will be removed and will effectively be permanently enabled because a number of other capabilities essentially require it to be active.
 Instead, configuration of the monitored objects (channels, topics etc) can be independently controlled if you wish to reduce the number of `DIS xxSTATUS` commands issued.
+  * Implemented: June 2026